 What is Career Lantern?

-Career Lantern is a blog website where we discuss and share information regarding planning, changing, or advancing your career.
+Career Lantern is a career-oriented website intended to discuss and share information regarding planning, changing, or advancing your career.
+In addition to written posts, we also feature podcasts.
 Topics include everything from career planning to tips for having a successful job interview, and much more.

 Currently Planning Your Career?If you are still in the selection and planning stages for your career, these Career Lantern posts may be helpful: